Ocean data: from vision to action

 Objectives

-How does this fit other information?
+How does the Implementation Plan align with other information?

 The Data and Information Strategy’s Implementation Plan is part of a suite of documents published by the IOC and Ocean Decade, laying out the ambition, strategy, implementation, and detail of a digital ecosystem for the ocean.